mapircamera/Kernel/interfacing-with-kernel/hardware-interface/gps-port.md

 #PWM/UART/DAC Side Port

-###The 6-pin PWM/UART/DAC port allows you to interface with a UAS GPS (and other UART) components, provides SD video out, and the necessary power and ground pins to power a 5VDC device.
+The 6-pin PWM/UART/DAC port allows you to interface with UART components, provides SD video out, and the necessary power and ground pins to power a 5VDC device.
 The port is a [JST SM06B-GHS-TB](http://tinyurl.com/hrlfyu8) and mates with a plug [JST GHR-06V-S](http://www.digikey.com/product-detail/en/jst-sales-america-inc/GHR-06V-S/455-1596-ND/807818).

-###The 6-pin port can support existing and future drone GPS units for geo-referencing captured media if you do not want to connect to the vehicle's main controller.
-Examples of some supported GPS units can be found on the [Pixhawk GPS page](https://pixhawk.org/peripherals/sensors/gps).
-In theory, any GPS that can plug into a Pixhawk 2/1 (or similar flight controller) should be supported, but please match the pins up to confirm.

 ![](/assets/uart_dac_pwm.jpg)